tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/09-czesc-1-historyczne-dowody-wczesne-rozpoznanie.md

 [^lekarz-cenil-precyzje]: W rzeczywistości, z kilkoma wyjątkami, narracja Łukasza przebiega w porządku chronologicznym, a jako lekarz bez wątpienia cenił on precyzję.

 [^relacja-musi-byc-prawda-historyczna]: Biorąc pod uwagę deklarowany przez Łukasza cel napisania tej księgi, jego relacja musi być zgodna z prawdą historyczną.
 Zwróć uwagę, że Teofil otrzymał już jakieś instrukcje.

+[^X]: I am aware that it could be Proverbs 3,12 (LXX) rather than Hebrews 12,6.
+Clement quotes from both books repeatedly throughout the letter, so they are equal candidates on that score.
+But, Clement agrees verbatim with Hebrews while Proverbs (LXX) differs in one important word.
+Further, the main point of Clement's chapter 56 is that correction is to be received graciously and as from the Lord, which is also the point of Hebrews 12,3-11.
+Since Clement evidently had both books in front of him (in the next chapter he quotes nine consecutive verses, Proverbs 1,23-31) the verbatim agreement with Hebrews is significant.
+If he deliberately chose the wording of Hebrews over that of Proverbs, what might that imply about their rank?